Jordan EJ11: Sponsorship and livery

 As in previous years, the basic color of the car was yellow; Front and rear fenders, T-Cam and side pads were black.
 The main sponsor remained the tobacco brand Benson & Hedges, which advertised on both fenders, the nose, the side boxes and the driver's helmet.
-Other sponsors included Mastercard, Deutsche Post, Honda, Infineon and DHL.

-Jordan used 'Benson & Hedges' logos, except at the French, British and United States Grands Prix.
-In countries where advertising of tobacco products was not allowed, the Benson & Hedges text was replaced with "Bitten Heroes".
-This was a reference to the stylized drawing of a shark on the nose of the vehicle, which had replaced the Hornet displayed since 1998 and the accompanying lettering "Buzzin Hornets".
+Jordan used 'Benson & Hedges' logos, except at the French, British and United States Grands Prix, which was replaced with "Bitten Heroes".
+This was a reference to the stylized drawing of a shark on the nose and the fin on the side of the car, which had replaced the Hornet since 1998 and the accompanying lettering "Buzzin Hornets".

-After the terrorist attacks of September 11, 2001, the team raced in Italy and the United States, where the American flag was on the car's engine cover.
+After the September 11 attacks, the team raced in Italian and United States Grands Prix, where the American flag was on the engine cover.

-Alesi also raced at Indianapolis and had "200" written on his side soles, which was his 200th race.
+Alesi also raced at the same event and had "200" written on the side soles, which was his 200th race start.